premkumar-masilamani/premkumar-masilamani.github.io/english/_posts/2025-03-10-the-perception-of-time.md

 > Time dilation is the phenomenon where time slows down relative to an observer due to high velocity (special relativity) or strong gravitational fields (general relativity).

-I hope you have seen Interstellar movie, where the lead character Cooper travels close to a black hole, and when he comes back, his daughter Murphy is much older than him.
+I hope you have seen the Interstellar movie, where the lead character Cooper travels close to a black hole, and when he comes back, his daughter Murphy is much older than him.
 They say in the movie, time slows down near black holes.
 That's time dilation.

 Let's take a simple example and build the concept from there